PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 ADF: When we got the boats back from Vietnam they had a curious automatic radio direction finder (ADF) system aboard.
 Very handy off the coast during radar EMCON, when outside NVA artillery range or in making lengthy transits. (we didn’t carry any celestial navigation gear or pubs, although we were qualified).

 Fun Fact: We would do frequent “cat and mouse” ops, under radar EMCON conditions with the other boats, trying to infiltrate some remote, long coastal area undetected by the other boat(s) that were patrolling it.
 One night, we were the patrol, PTF-18 was going to try to insert the SEALS in.
-Earlier that day, I had sauntered over to PTF-18, turned their NANCY beacon “ON” in the pulsating mode and then removed the selector switch knob and repositioned it, pointing towards the “OFF” position.
+Earlier that day, I had sauntered over to PTF-18 at the pier, turned their NANCY beacon “ON” in the pulsating mode and then removed the selector switch knob and repositioned it, pointing towards the “OFF” position.
 We could see them coming miles away – they never figured it out.
 Some more info on our SEAL Det and training here:

 Visual Signaling: In addition to the NANCY system, we had two 8″ signal lights mounted behind the bridge, port and starboard.
 They were the mechanical shutter type for sending morse code.
 They had different colored filters, including infrared and could be used as clear searchlights as well.
 Pretty effective, simple gear – it worked.
 The light(s) could be removed and our M-60 machine guns mounted in the pintle’s in their place.
 We also carried a limited Flag Bag, consisting of an Ensign, Jack, Golf (if you were the Guide in formation ops), a 21 Division pennant, Oscar (man overboard) and a Bravo flag for fueling, and gunnery ops.

-We also carried an early GEN 1 starlight scope with mounts for an M-16 rifle.
+We carried an early GEN 1 PVS-2 starlight scope with mounts for an M-16 rifle.
 We also carried an AN/SAR-7 infrared viewing scope for both heat detection and for reading the IR NANCY beacon signals.